-- Soliciting or accepting anything of value from an actual or potential vendor; - Be employed by, or agree to work for, a vendor or potential vendor, without the proper authorization;

-- Knowingly disclose confidential City information for personal or professional gain; - Solicit, demand, accept or agree to accept from another person or entity a gratuity or an offer of employment in connection with any procurement decision; - Accept any payment or offer of employment made by or on behalf of a subcontractor as an inducement for the award of a subcontract or order.
+- Soliciting or accepting anything of value from an actual or potential vendor; - Be employed by, or agree to work for, a vendor or potential vendor, without the proper authorization; - Knowingly disclose confidential City information for personal or professional gain; - Solicit, demand, accept or agree to accept from another person or entity a gratuity or an offer of employment in connection with any procurement decision; - Accept any payment or offer of employment made by or on behalf of a subcontractor as an inducement for the award of a subcontract or order; and - Otherwise interfering with the procurement process for personal or financial gain.

-Violation of any of the provisions of Government Misconduct Act, Conflict of Interest Ordinance, Charter Code of Ethics or this Procurement Manual by any City Employee is grounds for disciplinary action, including termination, in accordance with the provisions of §§ 3-1-1 et seq., the Merit System Ordinance.
+Violation of any of the provisions of Government Misconduct Act, Conflict of Interest Ordinance, Charter Code of Ethics or this Procurement Manual by any City Employee is grounds for disciplinary action, including termination, in accordance with the provisions of $\frac{55}{3-1-1}$ et seq., the Merit System Ordinance.